argyili/argyili.github.io/_pages/about.md

 ### Conference proceedings

+Y. Deng, M. Ogura, A. Li, and N. Wakamiya, ”Collision-free shepherding control of a single target within a swarm,” in <em>2023 IEEE International Conference on Systems, Man, and Cybernetics (accepted)</em>, 2023.

 A. Li, M. Ogura, and N. Wakamiya, “Proposal of a bearing-only shepherding algorithm with limited sensing capabilities”, in <em>AROB-ISBC-SWARM 2023</em>, pp. GS34-1, 2023.

 Y. Deng, M. Ogura, A. Li, and N. Wakamiya, ”Shepherding control for separating a single agent from a swarm,” in <em>1st IFAC Workshop on Control of Complex Systems</em>, pp. 217-222, 2022.